COALAIP/specs/README.md

 #### Proposed Transformation

-*As a side note: In this chapter, we describe the transformation of the LCC RRM Party model to a JSON-LD Person and/or Organization very literal, as we want to provide reasoning for individual steps of the transformation.
+*As a side note: In this chapter, we describe the transformation of the LCC RRM Party model to a JSON-LD Person and/or Organization very literally, as we want to provide reasoning for individual steps of the transformation.
 Note, that this will just be the case for this chapter, as in essence the rationale for transforming other models is fairly similar.*

 schema.org defines already both a [schema.org/Person](http://schema.org/Person) as well as a [schema.org/Organization](http://schema.org/Organization).
 Hence, there is no need to define both concepts as a single model and differentiate using `PartyType`.
-To value Separation on Concerns, lets first transform the LCC RRM Party model with `PartyType == 'lcc:Individual'`, then apply the discovered results to `PartyType == 'lcc:Organization'`.
+To value Separation of Concerns, lets first transform the LCC RRM Party model with `PartyType == 'lcc:Individual'`, then apply the discovered results to `PartyType == 'lcc:Organization'`.

 ##### Transform LCC RRM Party to RDF Person